Danilooa/es6_new_features/README.md

 ### ArrayBuffers and Typed Arrays

 ArrayBuffer is a new feature that allows you to persist data in raw state and access it using Typed Arrays which are ways to represent the raw data.
 For example, you can create a BufferArray and read and/or write data in this array using 8-bits or 16-bits format by using respectively Int8Array or Int16Array.
 [Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) you can find a detailed explanation.

+### Maps

+Maps are now available in ES6.
+[Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) you can find a complete explanation.

+### WeakMaps

+WeakMaps are maps that hold weak references to objects.
+It means that a reference collected by the garbage collector will be removed from a weak map. (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) you can find a complete explanation.

+### Sets

+Sets are now available in ES6.
+[Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) you can find a complete explanation.

+### WeakSets

+WeakSets are sets that hold weak references to objects.
+It means that a reference collected by the garbage collector will be removed from a WeakSet.
+[Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakSet) you can find a complete explanation.

+### Subclassing

+????